 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

 Having spent years of negotiations we cannot agree with our landlord on how much the lease extension should cost for our flat in Northolt.
 Does the Leasehold Valuation Tribunal have jurisdiction to calculate the appropriate figures?

 Absolutely.
 We can put you in touch with a Northolt conveyancing firm who can help.

-An example of a Lease Extension case for a Northolt premises is GFF 1 Holyrood Avenue in May 2014.
+An example of a Lease Extension decision for a Northolt premises is GFF 1 Holyrood Avenue in May 2014.
 The Tenant wished to acquire a new (extended) lease and applied to the Willesden County Court who granted a vesting order on 20* March2013.
 The Tribunal decied that the premium to be paid was £9,062 This case was in relation to 1 flat.
-The unexpired lease term was 79 years.
+The unexpired residue of the current lease was 79 years.